cisco/mindmeld/source/userguide/dm.rst

 Any query that contains enough information to determine and fulfill an intent can also occur as a multi-query sequence.

-For example, `Close the door to the bedroom` could occur as a sequence of two queries with a prompt from the Workbench app in between:
+For example, `Close the door to the bedroom` could occur as a sequence of two queries with a prompt from the MindMeld app in between:

 .. image:: /images/deterministic_dialog_1.png
     :width: 400px